sdhdez/kleis-keyphrase-extraction/README.md

 ```
 Replace X with the corresponding values.

-Note: This method doesn't include pre-trained models, you should
+Note: This method doesn't include pre-trained models, you should download the corpus so it can train.

 ## Usage